 Following that decision, both parties moved for summary judgment, raising three issues:

-“(1) whether Plaintiffs have Article III standing; (2) whether the interests of the animal rights organizations fall within the zone of interests that the PPIA protects; and (3) whether the denial of the petition was arbitrary, capricious, or contrary to law.”
+- whether the interests of the animal rights organizations fall within the zone of interests that the PPIA protects

 - Order Granting Defendants’ Motion for Summary Judgment and Denying Plaintiffs’ Motion for Summary Judgment.
 Case No. 2:12-cv-04028-ODW(PJWx).

 - Kearn, Rebekah.
 “Judge Rejects Animal-Lovers’ Foie Gras Lawsuit.”
 Courthouse News Service.
 December 19.
 2016.